Identifying weak values with intrinsic dynamical properties in Modal theories: Introduction

-In this context, a natural question to ask is whether \textit{intrinsic properties}, i.e., properties whose existence is independent of the measuring apparatus and hence that provide information about the unperturbed (backaction free) quantum dynamics, can be defined and measured at all.
-The postulates of the Orthodox quantum mechanics are categorical; the so-called eigenvalue-eigenstate link establishes that no property can be associated to a quantum system unless it is in an eigenstate of the corresponding operator.
-The eigenvalue-eigenstate link is motivated (but not imposed) by the experimental fact that a projective measurement of a property of a quantum system that is in an eigenstate of the associated operator always provides the same outcome (eigen-) value (i.e., a single experiment is enough to determine the property of the system).
+In this context, a natural question to ask is whether \textit{intrinsic dynamical properties}, defined as: \begin{quote} \textit{dynamical properties the existence of which is detached from the measuring apparatus and hence that provide information of the unperturbed (backaction-free) quantum dynamics} \end{quote} can be defined and possibly measured~\cite{footnote_new1}.
+The postulates of Orthodox quantum mechanics are categorical~\cite{footnote_new2}: the so-called eigenvalue-eigenstate link establishes that no property can be associated to a quantum system unless it is in an eigenstate of the corresponding operator.
+The eigenvalue-eigenstate link is motivated (but not imposed) by the experimental fact that a projective measurement of a property of a quantum system that is in an eigenstate of the associated operator provides a single outcome (eigen-) value without ambiguity (i.e., a single experiment is enough to determine the property of the system).
 On the contrary, a projective measurement of a property of a system that is not in an eigenstate of the corresponding operator can yield many different output values (i.e., a single experiment is not enough to determine the property of a system).
-This only result, which is in accordance with Born's law, is used by Orthodox quantum mechanics to judge about the reality of Nature.
-That is, Orthodox quantum mechanics rejects the reality of an unmeasured object's property unless the object is in an eigenstate of the property operator~\footnote{Many renowned physicists expressed their dissatisfaction regarding this issue.
-For example, Einstein wanted to discredit the ontological assumption that the measurement creates the position of a quantum object when he mentioned "Do you think the moon is not there when nobody is looking?".
-Similarly, Feynman once mentioned that "if a tree falls in a forest and there is nobody there to hear it, does it make noise?" to emphasize the difficulties to accept that reality of a physical process needs some type of observation to take place.}.
+This only result, which is in accordance with Born's law, is used by Orthodox quantum mechanics to decide about what can be and what cannot be considered a real property of a quantum system.
+That is, Orthodox quantum mechanics rejects the reality of an unmeasured object's property unless the object is in an eigenstate of the property operator~\cite{footnote1}.
+As such, our previous definition of intrinsic dynamical properties has no place in Orthodox quantum mechanics.